sroberts/sroberts.github.io/_posts/2015-02-10-cycles-intelligence.md

 - Vendor Info: In the case of Comment Crew they have probably the most prolific single report in security community history.
 This of course merited a walk through with a fine tooth comb, but so did many follow on reports as well.
 - From this point there's a whole new series of terms, IP addresses, URLs, CVE numbers, as well as non-technical indicators such as associated actor names, the actual unit designator of the group, etc. Each of these in turn can be collected on as well using other sources.

 This to me is where tools like DomainTools and PassiveTotal are especially useful.
 Things like historic whois data & historic domain name resolutions can provide tons of useful data.
-Another big one, though $$$$, is VirusTotal, which also makes it possible to download relevent malware.
+Another big one, though $$$$, is VirusTotal, which also makes it possible to download relevant malware.

-#### Processessing
+#### Processing

 At this point you have a mountain of data.
 Seriously for this investigation it's a mountain.
 Processing is taking all this data and putting it into a useful format for further analysis.
 This is all about consistency and ease of analysis.
 This is one of the toughest problems in the security space right now.

 I end up processing my data into a lot of formats.
 For things like reports and articles I initially process them into JSON files per article.
 From there I push my data (note I'm saying data, not intelligence) into a number of places, including the CRITs intelligence management system and Maltego for future analysis.
 I also keep all my raw, but processed files around in case I need to manipulate them differently later.
-There are commerical options as well.
+There are commercial options as well.

 #### Analysis